GaloisInc/BESSPIN-GFE/README.md

 ```
 The RISCV toolchain `riscv-gnu-toolchain` should also be installed, built, and added to your path.
 Instructions for this are at the top of this README.

 The debian directory includes several scripts for creating a Debian image and a simple Makefile to run them.
-You may either run the scripts manually or use make to build an image:
+Running `make debian` from `$GFE_REPO/bootmem` will perform all the steps of creating the image.
+If you want to make modifications to the chroot and then build the image, you can do the following:

 ``` bash
 # Using the scripts